ministryofjustice/hmpps-prisoner-profile/helm_deploy/README.md

 Ensure the certificate is created and ready for use.

 The name of the kubernetes secret where the certificate is stored is used as a value to the helm chart - this is used to configure the ingress.

+### Secrets

+The following secrets should be configured in Cloud Platform: